 About the case of Velev and others v.
 Bulgaria (no. 56007/21[1] ), pending before the European Court of Human Rights.

-It's not uncommon for an unexpected visitor to knock or ring at the door of a home.
+It's not uncommon for an unexpected visitor to knock or ring at your door.
 It could be an independent salesperson, an election candidate or a Christian missionary.
 Whether it's to promote a product, a political program or your faith, door-to-door canvassing is perfectly legal.
-It is protected by the right to freedom of expression enshrined in Article 10 of the European Convention on Human Rights.
+It is protected under the right to freedom of expression enshrined in Article 10 of the European Convention on Human Rights.
 In the case of missionaries, door-to-door canvassing is doubly protected, as it falls within the right to manifest one's religion (article 9).

 Bulgaria has invoked another right, the right to respect for one's home (article 8), to justify a ban on religious door-to-door canvassing.
 For some years now, Bulgarian municipalities have been banning and punishing door-to-door canvassing for religious reasons.
 This is the case in Choumen, a town in the north-east of the country.
 Door-to-door canvassing is permitted for any reason, except religious.
 It is therefore permitted to knock or ring the doorbell of the town's 100,000 inhabitants to sell a vacuum cleaner or make-up, but it is forbidden to hand out a Bible or a pious image.